A. Fortlouis & Co.

-The extremely rare Jewel Bitters is an interesting bottle that has perplexed some collectors as the proprietor was an industrious man who had a lot of business dealings throughout the west.
-The question is, when did Albert Fortlouis have his bitters bottle made, when did he sell the bitters and from where?
-With the applied top, and where the bottle and fragments have been found, it appears that they may have been first used in Tombstone, Arizona Territory.
-If not, San Diego, California.
+The extremely rare Jewel Bitters is an interesting bottle that has puzzled some collectors as the proprietor was an industrious man who had a lot of business dealings throughout the west.
+We do not know when Albert Fortlouis had his bitters bottles made or when and where did he sell his bitters?
+With the applied top, and where the bottle and fragments have been found, it appears that the bitters may have been first used in Tombstone, Arizona Territory if not San Diego, California.
 Why the confusion?

 Albert Fortlouis would settle in Tombstone, A.T. from 1880 to early 1886 or so.
 Tombstone, located in Cochise County, was founded in 1877 by prospector Ed Schieffelin in what was then Pima County, Arizona Territory.
 It became one of the last boomtowns in the American frontier.
 The town grew significantly into the mid-1880s as the local mines produced $40 to $85 million in silver bullion, the largest productive silver district in Arizona.
 Its population grew from 100 to around 14,000 in less than seven years.

 Albert Fortlouis was one of the pioneer businessmen of Tombstone as he catered to the needs of the miners, merchants, and settlers of this fast-growing town.
 We first see him in 1880 working under the banner of Levi & Fortlouis.
 In 1882, we see him as one of the directors of Emerald Mining Company.
 During this time, he was also dealing in liquor and cigars.

 Albert Fortlouis would marry Alice Maude Marsh that same year on April 26, 1882, and they would live on a ranch in Cochise County.
 They would divorce on grounds of adultery two years later.
 He would quickly marry Carrie Heyman on November 11, 1884, in San Francisco and return home.